mysociety/alaveteli/docs/glossary.md

   <dd>
     We issue new <strong>releases</strong> of the Alaveteli code whenever key work (new features, improvements, bugfixes, and so on) have been added to the core code.
-Releases are identified by three numbers: major, minor, and &mdash; if necessary &mdash; a patch number.
+Releases are identified by their tag, which comprises two or three numbers: major, minor, and &mdash; if necessary &mdash; a patch number.
 We recommend you always use the latest version.
 The process is handled by the Alaveteli <strong>release manager</strong>, who decides what changes are to be included in the current release, and the cut-off date for the work.
 Currently this is Alaveteli's lead developer at mySociety.
     <div class="more-info">
       <p>More information:</p>
       <ul>